(German) An instinctive impulse to rove and travel about…..

 Should we raft in the morning or afternoon?

 We generally recommend to go rafting in the morning.
 Everyone always wants to go rafting in the afternoon because they think that it will be warmer at this time.
-This is not always the case.
+It is generally warmer in the afternoon but the morning temps are not that bad.
 The temperature can be quite nice in the morning when you are putting in for your trip.
 We generally launch between 10:30am and 11am on our morning trips.
 It can be in the upper 80’s to mid 90’s at this time.
 We also can receive afternoon showers in July and August.
 Mornings are usually clear and beautiful.
 Because everyone wants to go rafting in the afternoon it can be quite crowded on the river.
 Our morning trips are usually smaller and the river is generally less crowded at this time.

 What if it rains?